Jozy Altidore: 2019 season

 On November 10, 2019, Altidore, having recently recovered from a quadriceps strain, came off the bench and scored an injury-time header in a 3–1 away defeat to Seattle Sounders in the 2019 MLS Cup Final.

 2020 season

 On September 23, 2020, Altidore made his 150th appearance for Toronto FC in all competitions in a 1–0 away win against New York City FC.

 New England Revolution

 On February 14, 2022, Altidore was acquired by New England Revolution via free agency after Toronto exercised their option to buyout Altidore's contract.
+He made his Revolution debut in the 2022 season opener on February 26, playing 11 minutes in a 2-2 draw against the Portland Timbers.
+He scored his first goal for the Revolution on March 12 in a 3-2 loss to Real Salt Lake.

+On June 15, 2023, After scoring two goals across twenty-seven league appearances, the New England Revolution bought out Altidore's contract.

 Puebla (loan)

 On July 28, 2022, Altidore was acquired by Liga MX side Puebla on a six-month loan.

 International career

 In the 2007 FIFA U-20 World Cup held in Canada, Altidore finished tied third in overall scoring with four goals.
 He scored three in the first round, one vs. Poland in Montreal and two vs. Brazil in Ottawa, and added a fourth goal vs. Austria in the quarterfinals in Toronto.

 Altidore made his full international debut on November 17, 2007, in a friendly game away to South Africa.
 On February 7, 2008, he scored his first international goal by heading home a cross from Drew Moor in a friendly match against Mexico in Houston, Texas.

 On March 28, 2009, Altidore scored his first away goal in World Cup Qualifying in the 2–2 draw with El Salvador.
 On April 1, 2009, Altidore scored three goals in a 3–0 victory over Trinidad and Tobago, making Altidore the youngest American to score a hat-trick in an international game.

 On June 24, 2009, Altidore scored in the semi-final of the 2009 FIFA Confederations Cup against Spain, turning club teammate Joan Capdevilla to get a clear shot on Iker Casillas' goal.
 The U.S. went on to defeat the Spanish team, 2–0.

 Altidore started at striker in all four of the United States' games in the 2010 FIFA World Cup, garnering only one assist with no goals scored.

 Altidore suffered a hamstring injury at the 2011 CONCACAF Gold Cup.